nov05/gcp-devops-repo-example/README.md

   The original lab tasks are:

       Task 1.
 Create a Git repository
       Task 2.
-Create a simple Python application
+Create a simple Python application with Flask
       Task 3.
 Define a Docker build
       Task 4.
 Manage Docker images with Cloud Build and Artifact Registry
       Task 5.
 Automate builds with triggers
       Task 6.
 Test your build changes

-  However, I created a **cloudbuild.yaml** with 4 steps.
+  Instead of creating VM instances manually, I created a **cloudbuild.yaml** with 4 steps.
 Once a change is pushed to the repo, the trigger will run, and **Cloud Build** will take care of everything.
 In the end, you’ll be able to access the "Hello, Build Trigger" webpage of the app in your browser via HTTP or HTTPS.

       Step 1.
 Detect the project, allowed region, and allowed zones
       Step 2.
 Build the Docker image